Search for Programs and Learn About Certifications & Earnings

 These factors were assembled for each school and rated using a peer-based-value (PBV) calculation.
 PBV compares the cost of a program to the cost of other programs with the same (or similar) qualitative score and cost.
 PBV denotes the overall value or "bang for your buck" of a college or degree program.

 Health care is a rewarding field, allowing professionals to affect the lives of many.
 Working in medical assisting is one way to get started in the field, starting with a certificate or degree from a Hawaii college.
 Medical assistants can go to work in a health care facility or physician's office helping to manage patient caseloads and scheduling.
 But first, you need to find a quality program that works for you and your schedule.
-We've done some research and found the Best College for Medical Assisting in Hawaii for the 2017 school year.
+We've done some research and found the Best College for Medical Assisting in Hawaii.

 Hawaii Medical Assisting School Spotlight